 The Chinese calendar is not linear like our own, but cyclical.
 It runs for sixty years and then starts over again.
 During those sixty years, five elements and twelve animals interact with each other.
 Below you’ll find which animal (and which element) you are.

 Want to be super cool?
-Pin your animal using the Pinterest button at the very bottom of this post!
+Pin the image of your animal to Pinterest!

 Also outlined below are the animals that are complimentary to you.
 These may be your ideal love interests, or they may help you decide when to have a baby as complimentary animals tend to work well together in family units.
 This is only one aspect of family planning that ShaoLan discusses in the above video.